rachel-inthecloud/cafe-sales-data-cleaning/README.md

 - Location
 - Transaction Date

-The raw data intentionally includes common real-world issues such as missing values, text stored as numbers, inconsistent capitalization, and invalid entries.
+The raw data contains common real-world issues, including missing values, numbers stored as text, inconsistent capitalization, and invalid entries.

-## Data Quality Issues Identified
+### Issues Identified
 - Blank and inconsistent item names
 - Quantity and price stored as text
 - Invalid values such as "Error" and "Unknown"